open-edge-insights/eii-core/README.md

 > **Note**
 >
-> - If you modify an individual EII app, service directories files, or the `build/.env` file then run the `builder.py` script before provisioning and running the EII stack.
+> - If you modify an individual EII app, service directories files, or the `build/.env` file then run the `builder.py` script before running the EII stack.
 The changes are saved in the consolidated files.
 > - Manual editing is not recommended for modifying the consolidated files.Instead make changes to the respective files in the EII app or services directories and use the `build` or `builder.py` script to generate the consolidated files.

 To generate the consolidated files, run the following command: